oz/aguaxaca/README.md

 ### Dev Notes

 - [x] Build a go client to query https://docs.anthropic.com/en/api/messages
-- [ ] CSV parser for LLM response, to a nicer data structure for storage.
+- [x] CSV parser for LLM response, to a nicer data structure for storage.
+- [ ] Add CLI flag to store LLM responses on disk.

 ## Data store

 ### Dev notes

 No need for anything very fancy.
 Sqlite will be fine for a good while.

-It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters, buy we'll need more than Sqlite at that point.
+It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters, but we'll need more than Sqlite at that point.

+- [ ] Check Sqlite's "FTS" module, and create/update triggers.
+- [ ] Backup with litestream.

 ## Web

 1. Use a small router (e.g. Chi) to serve the data as JSON.
 2. Build a light front-end, mobile first.
 3. Cache all the things.
+4. Track some stats on a prometheus endpoint, for fun.

 Some ideas for the routes.